 The issue of handing over your mortgage repayments to your employer is that you can’t be 100% sure it’s set up correctly.
 If your mortgage isn’t set up properly, your lender may contact you.
 This is because banks receive interest payments on a specific date.
 If your employer’s paydays differ from this, then you may be in technical arrears.

 Plus, as your repayments vary from month to month with fluctuating interest rates, you may need to change what your employer pays into your mortgage.
 This is only the case with a variable rate home loan.
 Fixed-rate mortgage repayments stay the same every month.

 However, some home loans are designed specifically for salary sacrificing.
 They provide greater payment flexibility.
 You can align your repayment dates and allow an automatic direct debit to take any shortfall from your regular account.

 With a salary sacrifice mortgage, the payments are automatic.
 You won’t need to organise a thing.
-Seek professional advice from a Sydney mortgage broker to find the perfect home loan to suit you and your employer.
+Seek professional advice from a specialized mortgage broker to find the perfect home loan to suit you and your employer.

 How to save tax in a salary sacrifice agreement